Kidney Transplant Program

 Getting a kidney from a living donor also shortens the waiting time for a transplant.
 You do not have to compete for the limited supply of deceased-donor kidneys distributed through the national United Network for Organ Sharing.
 Getting off the waiting list for an organ also minimizes the length of time you need dialysis and the potential for harmful side effects, such as bone disease, heart attack and stroke.

 A living donor can be related or unrelated to you as long as medical tests confirm that the donated kidney is a good match for you.
+For those who do not match there is now an alternative option for kidney donation called Paired Exchange.
+This program allows mismatching donor and recipient pairs to swap kidneys.

 You may receive a kidney through the United Network for Organ Sharing.
 This national organization matches kidneys donated by deceased individuals to patients on the waiting list for a transplant.
 Transplant centers list you for a transplant once you are medically cleared by all members of the team.